 Volunteerism Using Videography

-Recently through volunteerism I completed an 18 day videography mission with No Ordinary Journey Foundation.
-I was asked to join their international team of health care professionals as videographer.
+Recently through volunteerism, I completed an 18-day videography mission with No Ordinary Journey Foundation.
+I was asked to join their international team of health care professionals as a videographer.
 Using videography I was able to capture their story.
 I learned a lot about videography tips.
 It also turned into huge lessons in leadership for me.

 I put together various clips to produce “Hue in a Day – part 1” & “Hue in a Day – part 2” video on youtube.
-It was a tribute to our international team members from not only Calgary, Canada, where NOJF is based but also United States, Hungary and Australia.
-The No Ordinary Journey is another video tribute by 1 of our fantastic Vietnamese volunteers who travelled with us.
+It was a tribute to our international team members from not only Calgary, Canada, where NOJF is based but also from the United States, Hungary, and Australia.
+The No Ordinary Journey is another video tribute by 1 of our fantastic Vietnamese volunteers who traveled with us.